Credit Card Interchange Rates: What You Need to Know About Payment Processing Fees

 How are interchange rates calculated?

-Visa and Mastercard, which are two of the largest credit card issuers in the U.S., will raise their credit card interchange rates in April of 2019.
+Visa and Mastercard, which are two of the largest card issuers in the U.S., will raise their credit card interchange rates in April of 2019.
 TechCrunch reports, “While fees on each transaction are nearly unnoticeable, they add up quite rapidly.
 They generate a ton of revenue for Visa and Mastercard, and they represent significant costs for large merchants.”

 Since this is a transitional time for most retailers, it’s obviously not a great time to be hit with added credit card processing fees.
 The reality is that when you’re paying higher interchange fees, it can be difficult to avoid passing that expense onto your customers–– which is why understanding what each company charges for interchange, and why they charge what they do, is so important.

-What factors go into interchange fees?
+What factors go into credit card interchange fees?

 Although there is an industry average for interchange rates, your credit card companies’ interchange rates can also fluctuate depending on factors such as:

-• your customer’s average transaction size
+- your customer’s average transaction size (whether or not you sell large ticket items)

 The National Retail Federation reports, “Swipe fees for credit card transactions vary by purchase amount, but they average 2 percent of the total.
 Federal law caps debit card swipe fees at 21 cents per transaction.”